sondosaabed/Data-Analyst-Nanodegree/README.md

 # Data-Analyst-Nanodegree
+I got accepted in a full NanoDegree Scholarship (Second Cohort) from Palestine Launchpad with Google, in collaboration with Udacity and SPARK - with implementation partners Gateway, TAP, and Intersect Innovation Hub.
+In this repository I collect all the work and code that I have done through this scholarship, where I have started the learning journey since May-September-2024.

 In this nano-degree program advanced data wrangling skills that I obtain to work with messy, complex real-world datasets.
 Highly customized visualizations using the Matplotlib Python library.
 You can also check the program Syllabus within the repo. pdf file:

 ## Courses